 Students who begin at a Colorado Community College can transfer directly to CU Boulder to finish their degree in engineering.
 Thanks to an integrated partnership, this pathway can be attractive to both community college students, as well as qualified high school students taking concurrent enrollment classes at a local community college.
-CU Boulder has partnered with four community colleges to provide a pathway and easier transition between colleges.
+CU Boulder has partnered with the Colorado Community College System to provide a pathway and easier transition between colleges.
 At our partner community colleges, you can complete classes before transferring to CU Boulder and have the peace of mind that your credits will apply directly to your engineering degree.

 The minimum admission criteria to transfer to CU Engineering BS Degree Programs is as follows:

 NOTE: AP/IB credit does not count towards math/science requirements for transfer admission.

 The minimum admission criteria to transfer to the BA in Computer Science Degree Program (for Spring 2021 semester or later) is as follows:

 NOTE: AP/IB credit does not count towards math/computer science requirements for transfer admission.

 Minimum Academic Preparation Standards (MAPS) are courses that ideally are completed in high school, but can be finished at CU Boulder.
 MAPS are required for all domestic students and any international students who have completed more than four semesters of U.S. schooling.
 For more information about MAPS, please see the MAPS requirements page.

 For students who are Pell Grant eligible, the CU Promise offers students enough grants to pay for the student share of tuition and fees, as well as an estimated work-study award to help pay for other educational expenses.
 Please see the CU Promise financial aid website for additional infromation and requirements/deadlines.